Graph-Based Tests for Two-Sample Comparisons of Categorical Data: Examples

-Figure \ref{fig:perm} shows the power versus type I error for $\theta=5, n_a=n_b=20$ under different combinations of using Kendall's or Spearman's distance for the generating model and for constructing the graph; and Table \ref{tab:perm} lists the power under two most commonly used significance levels -- 0.01 and 0.05.
-We see that even when a wrong distance is used, the graph-based tests still have significantly higher power than the Chi-square tests.
-For this simulation setting, $R_\uMST$ is the most powerful among the three graph-based tests; $R_\CuMST$ and $R_\CuNNG$ perform similarly with $R_\CuMST$ a little better in all cases, implying that the extra edges in C-uMST do give additional useful information.
+Figure \ref{fig:perm} shows the power versus type I error, for $\theta=5$ and $ n_a=n_b=20$, under different combinations of using Kendall's or Spearman's distance for the generating model and for constructing the graph, as well as the power under 0.05 significance level.
+We see that even when a wrong distance was used, the graph-based tests still had significantly higher power than the Chi-square tests.
+For this simulation setting, $R_\uMST$ was the most powerful among the three graph-based tests; $R_\CuMST$ and $R_\CuNNG$ performed similarly with $R_\CuMST$ a little better in all cases, implying that the extra edges in C-uMST gave additional useful information.